 The FDA has authorized certain HIV home test kits that can be acquired via the internet or by phone.
 A man or woman to be HIV tested gets assigned a specific code for classification functions.
 This will help maintain HIV testing as private as possible.
 Kits ordinarily include a device which can be used to prick the finger, and then you must swipe the blood on a testing card.

 When the blood test is finished, you have to pack it up and deliver it to a specifically designated laboratory for examination.
 Results should be back to you in around one week.
-Apart from obtaining the end results through phone, it is possible to ask for hard copies of the results by means of post mail or fax with the testing results.
+Apart from obtaining the end results through phone, it is possible to ask for hard copies of the results by means of postal mail or fax with the testing results.

 Sometimes, the more dependable HIV kit manufacturers do give counseling services, before and after the HIV test.
 You may want to ask for that from the manufacturer which you bought the HIV test kit from.

 On top of that, several home kits can be found in certain stores.
 These kits either need pricking a finger or swabbing the mouth with a specially provided oral sponge.
 Final results are assured at least five minutes after the test.
-There is not any laboratory or counseling services.
+There are not any laboratory or counseling services.
 Then again, as they are not FDA accredited, they are not legally advertised in America as an HIV test.

 FDA approved HIV tests are regarded as something that can definitely be trusted and are precise.
 Those tests, which are unwarranted and unauthorized by the FDA, have not been shown to have a statistically important element of dependability, nor can they be tracked for accuracy and reliability of end results.
 Independent laboratories might have verified for correctness and legitimacy of these non-FDA approved tests, but the FDA has strict and arduous testing standards that individual laboratories might not adhere to.